All Episodes

 It's free.

-Zip zero Nada is what it'll cost you.
+Zip Zero Nada is what it'll cost you.

-A little extra incentive for giving away eight eighty gig IPOs, one a week for the next eight weeks, and they are engraved with a perfect reproduction of my signature, and these people that win these will be randomly selected.
+A little extra incentive for giving away eight 80-gig iPods, one a week, for the next eight weeks, and they are engraved with a perfect reproduction of Ma signature.

-Uh no science to it, so everybody has an equal chance of winning.
+So everybody has an equal chance of winning.

 I don't even get one, folks.

-I don't even have one.
+I mean, we've got eight, and I don't even have one.

 Well, I've signed up.